corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/persistence-service-api.md

 ## Execute named queries

-The HTTP-RPC Named Query API creates a durable cursor object capable of polling for batches of results.

- Each poll will:
- * Execute a pre-defined named query with the given named parameters.
- * Execute additional post-processing to transform entities/results into JSON serializable objects.
- * Return a batch of `RpcNamedQueryResponseItem`s containing the JSON results.

-See the [Query API](query-api.md) guide for more information.
+The `PersistenceService` has APIs for executing pre-defined named queries from flows and services.
+See the [Query API](query-api.md) guide for further information.

+You can also call the Query API over HTTP-RPC.
+See the [HTTP-RPC Named Query API](http-named-query-api.md) guide for further information.

 ## Notes